 Employees have the same five levels of coverage as healthcare from which to choose.
 Premiums are deducted on a pre-tax basis from 24 of 26 pay periods per year.

 Employees have three dental insurance plans.
-They are:

-Two traditional dental plans, the Basic and Comprehensive plans cover:
+These two traditional dental plans cover:

 - diagnostic and preventive care